line/armeria/site/src/sphinx/advanced-spring-webflux-integration.rst

                 // Add DocService that enables you to send Thrift and gRPC requests from web browser. builder.serviceUnder("/docs", new DocService());

-                // Logging every request and response which is received by the server. builder.decorator(LoggingService.newDecorator());
+                // Log every message which the server receives and responds. builder.decorator(LoggingService.newDecorator());

                 // Write access log after completing a request.